 Designing good proposal schemes is more of an art than a science and can be quite challenging.
-It took me a fair amount of time before I found a good proposal scheme for the movies example.
-It also required me implementing the SwitchingFlip element class, which, as we will see below, is not difficult.
+Finding a good proposal scheme for the movies example was quite time consuming.
+It also required implementing the SwitchingFlip element class, which, as we will see below, is not difficult.
 Unfortunately, a problem with Metropolis-Hastings algorithms is that they can be quite difficult to debug.
 Developing good methodologies and tools for debugging Metropolis-Hastings is an important research problem.
-For now, Figaro provides a couple of tools that I have found to be useful.
+For now, Figaro provides a couple of tools that may be useful to users.

 The Metropolis-Hastings class has a debug variable, which by default is set to false.
 If you set it to true, you get debugging output when you run the algorithm.
 This includes every element that is proposed or updated and whether each proposal is accepted or rejected.
 The debugging output uses the names of elements, so to make use of it, you need to give the elements you are interested in a name.